-Prior to the launch of her Executive Leadership Coaching business, Debra served as the Executive Director of Israel Policy Forum (IPF), a bipartisan group that galvanized leaders in the business, philanthropic, entertainment and political communities to support an active American role in Middle East diplomacy.
+Prior to the launch of my Coaching business, she served for 11-years as the Executive Director of Israel Policy Forum (IPF), a bipartisan group that galvanized leaders in the business, philanthropic, entertainment and political communities to support an active American role in Middle East diplomacy.

-Health and Wellness Certification, Institute of Integrated Nutrition (IIN)
+Integrated Health & Wellness Certification, Institute of Integrated Nutrition (IIN)

 Gallup Global Strengths Coach